mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2605.07185v1">Metaphors as Scaffolds: Spatial, Embodied, Fantastical, and Relational Framings for Youth Usable Privacy Design</a></h3>
+  <h3><a href="http://arxiv.org/abs/2605.07185v2">Metaphors as Scaffolds: Spatial, Embodied, Fantastical, and Relational Framings for Youth Usable Privacy Design</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/HumanComputer Interaction-D91E36">
   <p><b>Published on:</b> 2026-05-08T03:24:56Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> JaeWon Kim, Alexis Hiniker</p>
-    <p><b>Summary:</b> Mainstream usable privacy design frames privacy as administrative work -- settings, toggles, consent checkboxes -- abstracted from the relational, contextual, and embodied registers in which youth reason about disclosure.
-Drawing on a cross-project reading of three prior studies with youth aged 13--24, we examine how the metaphors that scaffold a privacy interaction shape the reasoning young users bring to it. \textit{Spatial} metaphors reduce cognitive load by recruiting intuitions about navigating physical space. \textit{Embodied} metaphors furnish a shared moral vocabulary that makes implicit norms about public and private space negotiable among users. \textit{Fantastical} metaphors recast privacy management as discoverable play, raising engagement with the granular controls that nuanced self-presentation requires. \textit{Relational} metaphors, by contrast, can lead youth past their own stated boundaries when felt intimacy masks institutional data flow, a risk already visible in AI companion products.
-Metaphor selection, we argue, is best understood as a first-order ethical design decision for youth privacy.</p>
+    <p><b>Summary:</b> Drawing on observations from three prior studies with youth aged 13--24, we examine how metaphor shapes the way young people reason about privacy and imagine privacy designs beyond settings panels.
+Spatial metaphors made complex permission structures feel like movement through rooms and the placing of objects within them.
+Embodied metaphors gave youth language for shared norms around presence, access, and intrusion.
+Fantastical metaphors turned privacy work into something playful and discoverable, prompting more generative and granular design ideas.
+Relational metaphors, however, exposed the same mechanism's downside: when a system feels like a loyal companion while data passes through an institution, youth may disclose more than they otherwise would.
+This provocation does not argue that some metaphors are good and others bad.
+It argues that metaphors meaningfully scaffold both the design process and the user experience of usable privacy, and that choosing one is an ethical decision about which norms a privacy interface makes easy to see, imagine, and act on.</p>
   </details>
 </div>